ruigomeseu/bibtex-to-html/README.md

 ## Feature Set

-Fully functional HTML templates generation, which are W3C valid and use Bootstrap for styling.
+Fully functional HTML templates generation.
+The default template was fully W3C validated and loads Bootstrap from a CDN to style the BibTeX entries.

 Easily configurable using a JSON file.